MATHEMATICAL FICTION:

 Roman Wionczek

-Although Alan Turing tends to get much of the credit for breaking the Nazi "Enigma" codes during World War II, three Polish mathematicians did preliminary work that was equally brilliant and equally important.
+Although Alan Turing tends to get much of the credit for breaking the Nazi "Enigma" codes during World War II, three Polish mathematicians did preliminary work that (depending on who you ask) either equally brilliant and important or even more so.
 This film tells their story, featuring some real acts of heroism. (more)

 Shooting the Sun (2004)